TriPed-Robot/joint_level_control/error_handling.md

 Currently the system can not exit the error state and needs to be restarted manually.

 If the error sum is lower than the specified threshold, then the system will update the ros diagnostic topics with an OK status messagem with a specified rate.
 In the next iteration the sum decays by a specified amount, if no errors occur, or the errors of the next iteration get added to the sum.

+## What isn't tracked
+ While the system can check if the angle is still within bounds, it can not check if the changes between angles are fitting the last motor commands.
+This means, if the sensor is loosely mounted or too far from the magnet, the actual angle can be very different from the the measured angle, while still no error is thrown.

 ## Customisation
 The most important things can be customized rather easily, by changing their values in the joints.yaml file.